Oczko24/Obsidian-transparent/README.md

 - [ ] more animations and make them all consistent
 - [x] better mobile mode trough it is good rn especially after latest obsidian update (1.11.7)
 - [ ] unification of everything possible on every platforms
+- [ ] the ability to change the background color to another via style settings etc.

 ---